TechnicJelle/BMUtils/README.md

 Please see the javadoc for the full API reference: [technicjelle.com/BMUtils](https://technicjelle.com/BMUtils/com/technicjelle/BMUtils.html)

 ### Copy Jar Resource to BlueMap
-This function copies any resource file from your jar to the BlueMap assets folder.
-This is useful for adding custom icons, scripts, or styles from your own addon.
+This function copies any resource file from your jar to the BlueMap assets folder.\
+Useful for adding custom icons, scripts, or styles from your own addon.
 ```java
 copyJarResourceToBlueMap(BlueMapAPI, ClassLoader, String fromResource, String toAsset, boolean overwrite)
 ```

 ### Copy Any File to BlueMap
-This function copies any file to the BlueMap assets folder.
-This is useful for copying user-provided assets to BlueMap, from a configuration directory for example.
+This function copies any file to the BlueMap assets folder.\
+Useful for copying user-provided assets to BlueMap, from a configuration directory for example.
 ```java
 copyFileToBlueMap(BlueMapAPI, Path from, String toAsset, boolean overwrite)
 ```

 ### Copy Any Stream to BlueMap
-This function copies any stream to the BlueMap assets folder.
-This is useful for when you have a stream of data, for example from a URL.
+This function copies any stream to the BlueMap assets folder.\
+Useful for when you have a stream of data, for example from a URL.
 ```java
 copyStreamToBlueMap(BlueMapAPI, InputStream in, String toAsset, boolean overwrite)
 ```

 ### Get Player Head Icon Address
-This function returns the address of a player head icon.
-This is useful when you want to use a playerhead on the map.
-For example, when adding custom icons to the map.
+This function returns the address of a player head icon.\
+Useful when you want to use a playerhead from the map.
+For example, when adding custom icons to the map that involve the player head.
 ```java
 getPlayerHeadIconAddress(BlueMapAPI, UUID playerUUID, BlueMapMap blueMapMap)
 ```